jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/overview.md

 The Text Analytics API is a cloud-based service that provides advanced natural language processing over raw text, and includes four main functions: sentiment analysis, key phrase extraction, language detection, and entity recognition.

-The API is a part of [Azure Cognitive Services](https://docs.microsoft.com/azure/cognitive-services/), a collection of machine learning and AI algorithms in the cloud for your development projects.
+The API is a part of [Azure Cognitive Research Technologies](https://docs.microsoft.com/azure/cognitive-services/), a collection of machine learning and AI algorithms in the cloud for your development projects.

 > [!VIDEO https://channel9.msdn.com/Shows/AI-Show/Understanding-Text-using-Cognitive-Services/player]

-Text analysis can mean different things, but in Cognitive Services, the Text Analytics API provides four types of analysis as described below.
+Text analysis can mean different things, but in Cognitive Research Technologies, the Text Analytics API provides four types of analysis as described below.
 You can use these features with the [REST API](https://westus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-V2-1/), or the [client library](quickstarts/text-analytics-sdk.md).

 ## Sentiment Analysis
 Use [sentiment analysis](how-tos/text-analytics-how-to-sentiment-analysis.md) to find out what customers think of your brand or topic by analyzing raw text for clues about positive or negative sentiment.
 This API returns a sentiment score between 0 and 1 for each document, where 1 is the most positive.<br /> The analysis models are pretrained using an extensive body of text and natural language technologies from Microsoft.
 For [selected languages](text-analytics-supported-languages.md), the API can analyze and score any raw text that you provide, directly returning results to the calling application.